1928 New York state election

-History
+Conventions

+Workers Convention

 The Workers state convention met on June 10.

+Socialist Convention

 The Socialist state convention met on July 15 at Albany, New York.

+Republican Convention

 The Republican state convention met on September 29 at Syracuse, New York.

-Democratic convention
+Democratic Convention

 The Democratic state convention met on October 2 at Rochester, New York.

 William Stormont Hackett, the mayor of Albany, had indicated to friends in late 1925 and early 1926 that he intended to enter the campaign for governor in 1928, presuming that Governor Al Smith won reelection in 1926 and made the presidential race in 1928.
 As a result of Hackett's death in early 1926, the Democratic Party in New York next turned to Edwin Corning as their likely nominee for governor in 1928.
 Corning was a leader of Daniel P. O'Connell's Democratic organization in Albany, and had been elected Lieutenant Governor in 1926.
 However, Corning began to suffer health problems, and declined to become a candidate.
 As a result of Hackett's death and Corning's poor health, in 1928 New York Democrats attempted to recruit several other prominent politicians to run, including Robert F. Wagner, George R. Lunn, and Peter G. Ten Eyck.
 After those efforts failed, the party turned to Franklin D. Roosevelt to make the 1928 governor's race.
-He was nominated by acclimation at the state party convention.
+He was nominated by acclamation at the state party convention.

 Result

-Four Democrats and two Republicans were elected in a tight race.
+Four Democrats and two Republicans were elected in a tight race, resulting in no party change overall.
 The incumbents Tremaine and Copeland were re-elected.

-The Democratic, Republican and Socialist parties maintained automatic ballot access, the Socialist Labor Party did not re-attain it, and the Workers Party did not attain it.
+The Democratic, Republican, and Socialist parties maintained automatic ballot access, the Socialist Labor Party did not re-attain it, and the Workers Party did not attain it.